creuserr/creroute/README.md

 ### In `vercel.json`

-It is very advisable to destinat
+It is very advisable to designate all path to `index.js`.

 ### In `index.js`